Endear

 Key expectations for the pilot phase:

-• Defined Scope: Identify a specific, manageable use case (e.g., forecasting for one product category, recommendation engine effectiveness on one website section).
+• Defined Scope: Identify a specific, manageable use case (e.g., forecasting for one product category, recommendation engine effectiveness on one website section, or clienteling for a subset of VIP customers).

 • Clear Success Metrics: Both parties must agree upfront on the measurable outcomes (e.g., 5% lift in conversion, 10% improvement in forecasting accuracy).